Philippine Women's University – School of Fine Arts and Design: Timeline

 Arch.
 Ma.
 Bienvinida T. Candelaria took over as Officer-in-Charge during the term of CEO Alfredo Benitez Reyes.

 Present

-Ms. Josephine L. Turalba was appointed Dean of School of Fine Arts and Design on May 1, 2011 by the incumbent president of the university Dr. Francisco Benitez and Arch.
+Ms. Josephine L. Turalba was appointed Dean of School of Fine Arts and Design on May 1, 2011, by the incumbent president of the university Dr. Francisco Benitez and Arch.
 Ma.
 Bienvenida T. Candelaria was in turn appointed Associate Director for the Program Development.

-Awards

-In 1967, the Shell Companies of the Philippines gave a citation to IFAD as one of the best Fine Arts schools in the country.
-The Atelier Academic Training Program offered the first Adult Workshop Training Program and also a laboratory training workshop.